Recently re-built the cabin floor (sole) in Teria.

 Middle board removed to access fresh water supply. |

-So designed and built new sole-floorboard from 1/2" plywood.
-It fits snugly across the 11" wide keel/bilge opening and was cut into 3 pieces.
-The forward piece will support the icebox/esky, a middle piece is the most easily accessible and an aft piece supports toolboxes etc (under the companionway step)
+So I designed and built new custom 3 piece sole-floorboard from 1/2" plywood.
+It fits snugly across the 11" wide keel/bilge opening.
+The forward piece will support the icebox/esky, a middle piece is the most easily accessible and an aft piece supports toolboxes etc (under the companionway step).

 The boards were painted with three or four coats of decking oil to seal them and get a wooden boat feel.

 The existing marine carpet covers it all and rolls back for flooboard opening.
-The floor is now a concave shape again.
-It was lowered by 4cm, which increased legroom and pop-top headroom as well.
-There's plenty of fibreglass floor area around the floor's ply "hatches", to place feet while opening a section of floor up.
+The floor is now a nice concave shape again, a similar shape to the original design by Kevin Shepard.
+On Teria the flat floor was lowered by 4cm, which increased legroom and pop-top headroom as well.
+There's plenty of fibreglass floor area around the new floor's ply "hatches", to place feet when opening a section of floor up.

 Water bottles stowed, act as water-ballast. |

-25 litres (kilo's) of large water containers could then be removed from the starboard cockpit locker reducing the boats top-weight.
-(Valuable cockpit locker space was freed up for light weight items or extra fuel cans etc.)
+25 litres (kilo's) of large water containers could then be removed from the starboard cockpit locker reducing the boats top-weight and aft-weight (Valuable cockpit locker space was freed up for light weight items or extra fuel cans etc. and more hull bouyancy aft)

-The lowering of heavy liquids aboard should make Teria stiffer, more capable of carrying sail in a strong breeze.
+The lowering of heavy liquids into the keel aboard should make Teria stiffer, more capable of carrying sail in a strong breeze.
 Perhaps a reduced heeling angle could help comfort too.
+It has concentrated significant mass low down in the center of the boat.

 The new floorboards are close to the original design.
 (A concave one-piece fibreglass sole-board which most Investigators still use) This is much more comfortable on the legs and knee joins than the flat sole board that was installed in Teria before.

 Removed the cube shaped 15 litre jerry can from the cockpit locker.
 Two dark-colored 10 litre jerry cans are the largest aboard now.
 They are for solar-water warming and bucket bathing.
-I've also stowed some other non-flammable rarely needed liquids in the keel/bilge, (spare UHT milk, porta-potti chemical, and vinegar for box jellyfish sting treatment)
+I've also stowed some other non-flammable rarely needed liquids in the keel/bilge, (eg. UHT milk, porta-potti chemical etc)

 The marine floor carpet cover |

-Teria's original fibreglass sole board is in the shed still.
-This is one-piece so has a similar access problem to the DIY ply one.
-I would never cut it up into pieces either, this is a prototype idea and still need to be tested in practice.
+Teria's original build 1976 concave fibreglass sole board is in the shed still.
+This is one-piece so has moderate bilge access problems if an esky/tool boxes etc sits ontop.
+I didn't have the heart to cut it up into pieces, as the present iterant is a prototype idea and still need to be tested in practice.